yangzhixdm/editor-compose-table-plugin/README.md

 # editor-compose-table-plugin
-use to compose table in wangeditor
+a plugin used to merge tables in wangeditor.